jundl77/famshare/README.md

 Download the latest release and put it in the root directory of your web server.

-You also need to install PHP-GD if it is not already installed, as FamShare needs it to run properly.
+You also need to install PHP-GD if it is not already installed, as FamShare requires it to run properly.

 At the end of this page you can find a detailed tutorial on how to set up FamShare with [Nginx](https://en.wikipedia.org/wiki/Nginx) and PHP on a [Raspberry Pi](https://www.raspberrypi.org/) and connect it to an external hard drive.

 ## Configure
 Below are a couple things you can easily configure yourself through configuration files.
 Of course you can also edit the code directly to achieve more personalization.

----

 #### Change Name